 This post contains affiliate links.
 They don't cost you a thing, but help us bring you creative projects.
 Read more at Policies & Disclosures.

 Everyone should do their own research and make their own decision about using homemade laundry supplies.
-I make my own laundry supplies for two reasons:
+I began making my own laundry supplies for two reasons:

 Do homemade laundry detergents clean well?

-To judge the cleaning power of a homemade laundry detergents you need to know about its ingredients:
+To judge the cleaning power of a homemade laundry detergent, you need to analize its ingredients:

 1) Soap or Detergent

-“Laundry detergent” is a name we commonly use for ALL laundry cleaners, just like we call all facial tissues “Kleenex.”
-In reality, some laundry detergents contain soap and some contain detergent.
-(If a homemade laundry recipe does not contain either soap or detergent it will not clean well.)
+"Laundry detergent" is a name we commonly use for ALL laundry cleaners in the United States, just like we call all facial tissues "Kleenex."
+In reality, some laundry detergents contain soap, and some contain detergent.

-Both soap and detergent are used to clean: Both contain surfactants (substances that help clean by reducing the surface tension of water).
-Both soap and detergent remove soils and bacteria when aided by friction and water.
+Both soap and detergent are used to clean.
+Both contain surfactants (substances that help clean by reducing water’s surface tension).
+Both soap and detergent remove soils and bacteria when aided by friction (agitation) and water.

-Soap and detergent are made differently: Soap is made from vegetable or animal fats and oils, synthetic detergents are made from petrol-chemicals.
+Soap and detergents are made differently: Soap is made from vegetable or animal fats and oils, and synthetic detergents are made from petrochemicals.
 Soap has been around since around 2800 B.C., synthetic detergents have been around since 1916.

-The history of soap and detergent: Synthetic detergents were developed due to WWI shortage of fats for soap making in Germany.
-Production took off in the US after WWII due fat and natural oil shortages and the need for a military grade cleaner that would work in sea water.
-(Until WWI all laundry was washed using SOAP.)
+The history of soap and detergent: Synthetic detergents were developed in response to the WWI shortage of fats for soap-making in Germany.
+Production took off in the US after WWII due to fat and natural oil shortages and the need for a military-grade cleaner that would work in seawater.
+(Until WWI, all laundry was washed using SOAP.)

 Pros and cons: Soap is considered better for your health and the environment than detergents.
-Detergents are toxic to fish and wildlife.
+Detergents can be toxic to fish and wildlife.
 Soap can react with minerals in the water and leave a residue if not rinsed correctly.

 Common detergents in homemade laundry recipes: Sal’s Suds, Ivory Flakes, Fels Naptha